← Back to ResourcesBreed Guides

 Calgary canine physiotherapy options:

-• Sundance Rehab (Sundance Veterinary Clinic) — more general rehab
+• Sundance Rehab (Sundance Veterinary Clinic).
+More general rehab

-Cost: $80–$150 per rehab session, recommended weekly during active recovery (8–12 sessions typical), $150–$200 for initial consultation + treatment plan.
+Cost: $80–$150 per rehab session, weekly during active recovery (8–12 sessions is typical).
+Initial consult plus treatment plan runs $150–$200.

 Treatment modalities:

-• Laser therapy (cold laser) — reduces inflammation
+• Laser therapy (cold laser).
+Reduces inflammation

 • Electrical stimulation (NMES) for neural pathway recovery

-• Range-of-motion exercises — gentle stretching
+• Range-of-motion work.
+Gentle stretching

 • Massage